Frequently Asked Questions

 Not without a little preparation.
 Weeds will tend to take over, such as Nettle, Ragwort etc. Clear the ash and the section of top-soil into which the very high nutrient levels will have leached and back-fill with new soil before seeding.

 An annual wild flower area will fully mature in its first year.
 A perennial wild flower area will fully mature in its second year.
-To allow for this I include various annual wild flower species in my perennial mixtures to ensure colour and interest during the first year.
+To overcome this I include various annual wild flower species in my luxury perennial mixtures to ensure colour and interest during the first year.

 Yes.
 I include wild Orchid seed as standard within all my perennial wild flower seed mixtures and you can buy additions to any mix by going to the ‘Rarities‘ page of this website.
 I have seed from a variety of other native Orchid and Helleborine species for sale, all of British origin as specified.